When was Donald Trump born?

 There is the sense that Donald J. Trump is a unique figure because he was so high-profile in the media and “celebrity” world.
 Ronald Reagan perhaps comes close as an actor-turned-politician.
 But, the media of the 1980s was nothing on that of the 2000s and 2010s.
 Trump was a star from reality TV and a well-known business tycoon.

-Trump always had at least one foot in the spotlight, and the Trump name was big business – even if many of his business ventures would go on to fail.
+Trump always had at least one foot in the spotlight, and the Trump name was big business – even if many of his business ventures, such as the Trump Foundation, would go on to fail.
 Instead, he became a household name on The Apprentice and earned a star on the Walk of Fame.

 Donald J. Trump’s previous political experience.

-Normally, we would talk about the political experience of a president before taking office.
+Usually, we would talk about the political experience before taking office.
 This generally means their journey through the ranks and the different houses to catch the eye of their chosen party and finally earn the nomination.
 Unfortunately, this wasn’t the case for Trump.
-He was nominated with no previous experience besides putting his name on a previous ballot.
+He was nominated with no previous experience besides putting his name on an earlier ballot.

 Trump’s name has been associated with politics since 2000.
 He ran in the California and Michigan primaries for the Reform party but withdrew.